Software Systems

 COMS W4152* OR COMS W4156* Engineering Software as a Service OR Advanced Software Engineering

-Check the registrar’s website for definitive information as to which courses are offered a given semester.
+Check the registrar’s website for definitive information as to which courses are offered in a given semester.

-Students are required to complete at least two 4000-level courses (6 points) selected from the following list of track courses.
-Note some of the 4000-level electives are offered every semester and some are offered only one semester per year, while others are not offered regularly.
-Check with your track advisor for planning.
+Students complete at least two 4000-level courses (6 credits) selected from the following list of courses.
+Note: some of the 4000-level electives are offered every semester, and some are offered only one semester per year, while others are not offered regularly.
+If you have questions about courses or your course plan, reach out to your CS Faculty Advisor.

 Course ID